12tae12/tor-ungoogled-chromium/README.md

 *A lightweight approach to removing Google web service dependency*

+# Nothing has been changed yet!
+(Besides this readme.)

 **Help is welcome!** See the [docs/contributing.md](docs/contributing.md) document for more information.

 ## Objectives